Notavatarkorra/notavatarkorra.github.io/Porters 5 forces.md

 itself as a deeper solution — one that addresses hormonal imbalances
 rather than just masking symptoms.
 Framing this as a category shift
 reduces substitution risk.

+substitute products satisfy the same needs how do i make myself insubstituable

-3. Bargaining Power of Suppliers
+2. Bargaining Power of Suppliers
 Diversify partnerships with labs, pharmacies, and telehealth
 providers